MOISST: Multimodal Optimization of Implicit Scene for SpatioTemporal calibration: INTRODUCTION

 Furthermore, these methods often do not consider the possible asynchronization of the sensors.
 The effect of a wrongly synchronized rig can have a consequential impact on the performance depending on the task.
 Moreover, unconsidered time offsets within calibration can strongly degenerate extrinsic estimation leading to suboptimal results.

-Considering all the issues mentioned above, we introduce our new method called MOISST: Multi-modal Optimization of Implicit Scene for SpatioTemporal calibration.
+Considering all the issues mentioned above, we introduce our new method called MOISST: Multimodal Optimization of Implicit Scene for SpatioTemporal calibration.
 MOISST is a novel calibration method which leverages an implicit neural 3D scene representation known as Neural Radiance Fields (NeRF)~\cite{mildenhall2021nerf}.
 It can be trained with any kind of sensor providing radiometric or geometric information on a given 3D scene.
 This representation is by nature the common reference frame used for the sensor fusion.
 We take advantage of the differentiable property of our scene representation to simultaneously learn the scene's geometry and colors, and the poses given to the neural network.
 Unlike existing NeRF-based methods of pose regression~\cite{wang2021nerf,jeong2021self,lin2021barf}, we consider the rigid constraint in the multi-sensor rig to reduce the number of optimized parameters.
 By using a time-parameterized differentiable formulation for the main sensor trajectory, we can also detect and compensate potential time offsets between the sensors.
 To the best of our knowledge, tackling the problem of multi-sensor spatiotemporal calibration using implicit representations has not been proposed before in the literature.

-Thanks to our formulation, we are able to propose a targetless solution to spatiotemporal calibration of multi-modal sensors, that is also structureless, as we do not require specific geometric structures like edges or planes in the scene for our method.
+Thanks to our formulation, we are able to propose an offline targetless solution to spatiotemporal calibration of multimodal sensors, that is also structureless, as we do not require specific geometric structures like edges or planes in the scene for our method.
 Compared to other methods and because of the aforementioned characteristics of our solution, MOISST is especially adapted to perform automatic re-calibration of a multi-sensor device during the full life-cycle of the system.
-MOISST is a simple -- \textit{it can be run from acquisition data recorded in any environment} -- and inexpensive -- \textit{it does not require target or external hardware} -- calibration solution, that are crucial features for robots and large scale fleet of autonomous vehicles.
+MOISST is a simple -- \textit{it can be run from acquisition data recorded in any environment} -- and inexpensive -- \textit{it does not require target or external hardware} -- calibration solution, which are crucial features for robots and large scale fleet of autonomous vehicles.